Outcomes4Me Secures $21M in Funding Learn more >>

 This kind of testing isn’t a cancer diagnosis.
 Instead, it’s a powerful tool that gives you and your doctor information about your personal risk factors.
 Understanding your genetic makeup can help you make more informed decisions about your health, from screening schedules to treatment plans.
 It can also provide valuable insights for your family members.

-The Role of BRCA1 and BRCA2 Genes
+Why BRCA1 and BRCA2 Genes Matter

 You may have heard of the BRCA1 and BRCA2 genes.
 These genes are some of the most well-known when it comes to hereditary breast and ovarian cancer risk.
 Everyone has BRCA1 and BRCA2 genes, and their job is incredibly important—they act like your body’s internal repair crew.
 They produce proteins that help fix damaged DNA and prevent cells from growing and dividing uncontrollably.